JavelinNetworks/HoneypotBuster/README.md

 ## License

-The IT-Tools project and all individual scripts are under the [BSD 3-Clause license] unless explicitly noted otherwise.
+The Honeypot buster project and all individual scripts are under the [BSD 3-Clause license] unless explicitly noted otherwise.

 ## Usage